The #1 Millionaire-Maker Stock

 Orbital Profits

 Let’s start with revenue, where Globalstar is proving to be a growth juggernaut.
-For the entirety of FY2024, the company brought in revenue of $250.3 million, up 11.9% over FY2023’s revenue.
-The company has been on a tear, with revenue growing at a compound annual rate of 25% over the past three years.
+In recent years, Globalstar has generated more than $200 million annually in revenue… The company has been on a tear, with revenue trending higher over multiple years.

 So that’s my first criterion satisfied.
 Globalstar is a growth machine.